ACl365/MIMIC-demo/docs/strategic_impact.md

 1. **Training Program**: Comprehensive training for all end-users with role-specific modules
 2. **Super-User Network**: Designated super-users in each department to provide peer support
-3. **Knowledge Repository**: Centralized documentation and best practices library
+3. **Knowledge Repository**: Centralised documentation and best practices library
 4. **Regular Forums**: Monthly user group meetings to share experiences and improvements
 5. **Academic Partnership**: Collaboration with university partners for ongoing research and innovation